Eggplant Contributes to MIT Safe Paths Initiative in the Fight against Covid

-In the US, we have donated our DAI platform to the MIT Safe Paths Project.
+Most recently, in the US, we have donated our DAI platforms to the MIT Safe Paths Project.
 This open-source (OS) initiative is creating tools that will help flatten the Coronavirus curve and accelerate a return to normal.

 You can see in this video how Eggplant along with MIT and Digitally Assured is testing the latest Coronavirus SafePaths contact tracing application to safeguard communities.